 I am an artist and photographer, and I thought about making my own cover.
 At first sight, it seemed like a good idea.
 Technically it has become easier every day, as new automated cover services appear, including Amazon’s own.
 If you want someone else to do it there are lots of more-or-less professional graphic designers and illustrators who offer to design covers for various prices, ranging from super cheap to pretty expensive.
 There is a limited choice of styles though and a sameness to a lot of them.

 There is such a range of quality and style.
 This is especially so for children’s books, many of which seem to have simple line drawings and cartoon-like faces with some clumsy lettering.
 It’s hard to get a sense from the covers of what is going on in the books.
 Most of them didn’t look very appealing.

 Although I originally thought I would just have an e-book version of the Priceless Princess, I soon decided that even though it was a short story it would be good to have a paperback as well.
 I looked at lots of children’s stories in local bookstores.
-I realised that the way adults used e-book readers may not be the same as the way children used them, and that in many cases children might not have access to them at all.
 Children can share a printed book with their friends, pass it around, show each other the illustrations they like.
 One person can read from the book while another is using their e-book reader somewhere else.
 Not everybody wants children’s fingerprints (and worse) all over their Kindle screens, but at the same time might not be ready to buy the child a Kindle just for them.
 Above all, printed books are much more sociable than screens.